strongloop/strongloop.com2/_posts/2019-05-03-april-milestone.md

 - Add possibility to configure the foreign key constraint with 2 optional triggers for mysql : onUpdate and onDelete.
 See [PR#370](https://github.com/strongloop/loopback-connector-mysql/pull/370) provided by the community.

 - We fixed our CI failing tests in Cloudant and MongoDB connectors to have green builds on master.
 The Cloudant fixes required changes in [Juggler](https://github.com/strongloop/loopback-datasource-juggler/pull/1720) and [Cloudant](https://github.com/strongloop/loopback-connector-couchdb2/pull/59) for Cloudant/CouchDB connectors.
 See [PR#505](https://github.com/strongloop/loopback-connector-mongodb/pull/505) for the MongoDB fix.
 We aim to remove unneccessary MongoDB downstream builds in [Issue#509](https://github.com/strongloop/loopback-connector-mongodb/issues/509).

-- In order to address coercion of deeply nested primitive datatypes (Number, Date etc.) as well as `Decimal128` MongoDB type, we've made some fixes in both Juggler and MongoDB connector.
-These changes address coercion of the nested properties on Create and Update operations.
+- We've made some fixes in both Juggler and MongoDB connector to address coercion of deeply nested primitive datatypes (Number, Date etc.) as well as `Decimal128` MongoDB type, These changes address coercion of the nested properties on Create and Update operations.
 See [PR#501](https://github.com/strongloop/loopback-connector-mongodb/pull/501) and [PR#1702](https://github.com/strongloop/loopback-datasource-juggler/pull/1702) for the details.
 Unfortunately, a regression was introduced with Juggler [PR#1702](https://github.com/strongloop/loopback-datasource-juggler/pull/1702), and [PR#1726](https://github.com/strongloop/loopback-datasource-juggler/pull/1726) aims to fix it.

 ## LoopBack 2.x reached end of life